 Throughout each year fund-raising efforts are conducted, raising money to supplement the support of the Lilly Endowment.
 Individual, congregational, and organizational donors are sought to undergird the work of the Academy.
 Currently, the Lilly Endowment provides approximately 40% of the resources needed for the work; other revenue comes from donations from individuals and foundations, program fees, sales of advertising and products, membership dues, and investment income.
 The newest of these six revenue streams is membership dues; three levels of AoP membership are now available: Young Preachers ($25 per year), Professional Ministers ($100 per year), and iPartners--congregations, organizations, and institutions--($500 per year).

-In 2010, the Academy added Rev. Lee Huckleberry to the staff as executive director; he served from the Middletown office through August 2012, managing the office, including finances and publications.
-In late summer of 2011, Rev. Wyndee Holbrook joined the team as Lead Gospel Catalyst, directing the AoP Gospel Catalyst Network for 5 years (The Gospel Catalyst Network features young preachers who serve as advocates, mentors, and representatives for the Academy of Preachers.)
-In November of 2012, Holbrook was promoted to Director of Programs, and in 2015-16 she served as Executive Director.
-Late in 2011, the Academy also brought Ms. Charissa Acree to the leadership team as Director of Marketing and Communications; she assumed management of the AoP office and oversight of the preaching festivals and served until summer 2012, at which time Allan Moody became Office Manager and Laura Godbey assumed responsibilities as Finance Director.
-In 2014, Allan Moody and Laura Godbey resigned, and Laura Griggs, CPA, was contracted to be Finance Manager.
-In 2015, Maureen Howell was employed as Office Manager and Susan Waggener was hired as part-time Assistant to the President.
+In 2010, the Academy added Rev. Lee Huckleberry, the first AoP staff member, as Executive Director.
+He served through August 2012, managing the office, including finances and publications.
+In late summer of 2011, Rev. Wyndee Holbrook joined the team as Lead Gospel Catalyst, directing the AoP Gospel Catalyst Network for 5 years (The Gospel Catalyst Network features young preachers who serve as advocates, mentors, and representatives for the Academy of Preachers).
+Late in 2011, the Academy also brought Ms. Charissa Acree to the leadership team as Director of Marketing and Communications; she assumed management of the AoP office and oversight of the preaching festivals and served until summer 2012, at which time Mr. Allan Moody became Office Manager and Ms. Laura Godbey assumed responsibilities as Finance Director.
+In November of 2012, Rev. Holbrook was promoted to Director of Programs.

 The Academy is proud of its presence on the world wide web, Facebook and Twitter, and especially YouTube (where AoP festival videos are being downloaded at the rate of 1,000 per week, or 370,000 in six years, with more than 1,000 subscribers).
 The AoP will continue to expand these initiatives to engage the generation of young adults, with a special focus on using social media especially video to promote our mission and programs, generate financial support, and advocate for opportunities for Young Preachers.